mctricks/Stellaris-Surround-GUI/README.md

 You may want to make a backup of these files if you intend on switching back and forth between surround and standard.

 I may or may not create a tool to set a custom bezel size, and toggle the mod on and off depending on public interest.

+KNOWN ISSUE: There's no way I've found to have the left bar be expandable and have it look right, so I've modified the files to only work as the unexpanded version.
+You will need to lock your sidebar for it to work right.